 - The director of a listed company uses privileged information to trade in stocks.

 - On Facebook, people are asked to invest and promised huge returns.

 - You notice that you have life insurance on your car loan, but you never requested it.

 Notify the AMF

-- Complete the Complaint Form (pdf - 95 KB)This link will open in a new window;
+- Complete the Report fraud or suspicious practices to the AMF (pdf - 76 KB)This link will open in a new window form;

 - Attach any other relevant document, e.g., website address, advertising or letter which you received.

 We examine all situations brought to our attention.
 In some cases, the information may be used to remind a firm of its obligations respecting sound commercial practices.
 In others, the AMF may exercise its investigative powers and then launch penal proceedings that could result in sanctions.

 Do you believe you’ve been the victim of fraud committed by a representative registered with the AMF?

 You could be eligible for compensation through the Fonds d’indemnisation des services financiers.